vishvAsa/sanskrit/vyAkaraNam/whitney/17_Chapter_XIII_VERBAL_ADJECTIVES_AND_NOUNS_PARTICIPLES_INFINITIVES_GERUNDS.md

 commonest in RV. (thirty-five occurrences, against twenty-one of `tvā`);
-but it is unknown in AV., and very rare elsewhere in the older language; `tvā́ya` is found nine times in RV. (only once outside the tenth Book), twice in AV., and but half-a-dozen times elsewhere (in ÇB., once from a causative stem: `spāçayitvā́ya`).
+but it is unknown in AV., and very rare elsewhere in the older language; `tvā́ya` is found nine times in RV. (only once outside the tenth Book), twice in AV., and but half-a-dozen times elsewhere (in śB., once from a causative stem: `spāśayitvā́ya`).
 The historical relation of the three forms is obscure.

 c\.
 Two other gerund suffixes, `tvānam` and `tvīnam`. are mentioned by